In the mood for brunch or coffee? Here's our edit of the best cafes in Singapore...

 Best cafes in Singapore: Buona Vista & Clementi

-These guys were one of the first to set up shop in the area.
-An Australian-style hangout, it’s mostly known for brunch items such as avo toast, pancakes and eggs benedict, but many coffee aficionados make the journey to try blends made with its legendary Slayer espresso machine – a rather elusive piece of equipment in the industry.
+These folks were one of the first to set up shop in the area.
+An Australian-style hangout, it’s mostly known for brunch items such as avo toast, pancakes and eggs benedict, but many coffee aficionados make the journey to try blends made with its legendary Slayer espresso machine.

 Jimmy Monkey Cafe & Bar, #01-51, One-North Residences, 9 One-North Gateway, Singapore 138643

-Big, bold and bodacious best describes this under-the-radar cafe’s grub – think lobster roll, slow-cooked lamb shank with red wine sauce and crispy pork belly.
+Big, bold and bodacious best describes this under-the-radar cafe’s grub – think lobster roll, wine-braised lamb and duck confit.
 Major plus points for the floor-to-ceiling windows and breezy atmosphere despite the industrial decor style.
 And if you’re there at the right time, you can catch live music acts.

 Planning to pair your coffee with a proper meal and dessert?
-Buttercake n Cream’s extensive menu features stews, pastas and grilled meats.
-Oh, and when you order a burger on Tuesday or Wednesday, you’ll get an ice cold beer on the house – not too shabby for a humble heartland cafe.
-Plus, with its flora-surrounded rustic decor, you’ll feel like you’re dining in an indoor garden!
+Buttercake n Cream’s extensive menu features stews, pasta and grilled meats.
+With its flora-surrounded rustic decor, you’ll feel like you’re dining in an indoor garden.

 Best cafes in Singapore: Holland Village

-This famous cafe has it all: Sleek decor and Insta-worthy desserts.
-Indulge your sweet tooth with the iconic soft-serve ice cream that comes in seasonal flavours like strawberry balsamic, malted cereal milk, Milo and more.
-Do keep a lookout for new interesting flavours on its Instagram page, too!
+This famous cafe has it all: sleek decor and Insta-worthy desserts.
+Indulge your sweet tooth with the iconic soft-serve ice cream that comes in seasonal flavours.
+Keep a lookout for new interesting flavours on its Instagram page, too!
 We highly recommend pairing your scoop of ice cream with the crispy waffles – that’s the quintessential Sunday Folks experience.